Decorating with Faux Flowers

 The stems were separated to allow for greater flexibility in arranging them.

 This monochromatic arrangement is suggestive of country style décor.
-Start with a metal vase and fill it with a variety of different flowers all in the same color.
+Start with a metal vase and fill it with a variety of different flowers all in the same colour.
 Cut the longer stems to achieve the desired height.

 If you have a corner in a room that won’t sustain life for lack of sufficient sunshine, try planting a spray of fabric foliage there.
 Simply stick your foliage into a small piece of floral foam and place into a clay pot.
 Then fill out the pot around the plant with some decorative Spanish moss.

-Here’s a pretty centerpiece for a country kitchen and these petals won’t shed into your oatmeal.
+Here’s a pretty centrepiece for a country kitchen and these petals won’t shed into your oatmeal.
 Start with a small metal pail and mix two sprays of pink fabric flowers with four stems of white.
 Again, the longer stems can be cut to accommodate your container.

 When we get tired of our everlasting blooms, there’s a quick fix for that, too.
 Simply move them to a different room or store them away for a while to be replaced by another dollar or two worth of color.